IBM/pytorchpipe/README.md

   * ```develop``` branch is the main branch, ```master``` branch is for used for releases only
   * all changes are integrated by merging pull requests from feat/fix/other branches
   * PTP is integrated with several DevOps monitoring the quality of code/pull requrests
+  * we strongly encourage unit testing and Test-Driven Development
   * we use projects and kanban to monitor issues/progress/etc.